sagnik-t/MX24/README.md

 # MX24
-A simple movie recommendation system using natural language processing
+A simple movie recommendation system using natural language processing built using nltk, sklearn and streamlit.